realm/jazzy/README.md

 Declarations with a documentation comment containing `:nodoc:` are excluded from the documentation.

+Declarations with the `@_documentation(visibility:)` attribute are treated as though they are written with the given visibility.
+You can use this as a replacement for `:nodoc:` as part of a transition to Apple's DocC but it is not compatible with Jazzy's symbolgraph mode.

 ### Documentation structure

 Jazzy arranges documentation into categories.
 The default categories are things